mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * Close the window for file `16s_op2_aln.fasta`.

 * In the window for `16s_aln.fasta`, identify a poorly aligned region (e.g. around positions 1020 to 1040) and try to realign it.
 To do so, select the region by clicking in the ruler at the top of the alignment.
 Once you have selected this region, click on "Realign selected block" in AliView's "Align" menu.
 Does the alignment in this region look better now?

+<a name="bmge"></a>
+## Automated alignment filtering with BMGE

+As you can see, the alignment of 16S sequences contains a mix of highly variable as well as conserved regions.
+Thus, the homology of nucleotides is rather obvious in some parts of the gene but can be ambiguous in other parts.
+To avoid issues resulting from alignment errors in the downstream phylogenetic analyses, we will identify poorly aligned regions based on the proportion of gaps and the genetic variation found within these regions, and we will exclude them from the alignment.

 * To exclude unreliably aligned regions from the 16s alignment, use the software BMGE.
 To check if the program works on your computer, and to see the available options, open a command-line window (e.g. the Terminal application on Mac OSX) and type: